oliviawestmacottssw/SSW.Rules.Content/rules/do-you-send-tasks-one-email-at-a-time/rule.md

 ---

- ​Do you sometimes find that people don't attend to all the items you have listed in your long and carefully drafted email?
+Do you sometimes find that people don't attend to all the items you have listed in your long and carefully drafted email?

 Make it easier for everyone to track the status of tasks by sending tasks one email at a time, and make the requests very clear.
 When a person has completed a task they just have to reply "Done" to that email, delete the email from their inbox and then move on to the next task.